NeuroTechX/ntx_slack_archive/devices.md

  >Hey I'm gonna have 2 Wifi Shields for OpenBCI Cyton.
 Anyone interested in one?
 It's plug and play with an over the air update to the OpenBCI 32bit Cyton board.

+3/7/2017 9:35 PM

+ **sydneyneurotechx** :

+ >physionikhil: For the EEG component, how many electrodes will you be using?